gongminmin/ImpulseDrive/Doc/Design.md

 ## Improvements

-### Power source
+### Power Source

 To ionize the propellant, the power voltage needs to be around 10kV.
 To generate large enough Lorentz force, the electric current need at least 40A.
 However, a 400kW power source is not easy to get.

 To solve this, we can borrow a concept from welding machines.
 A starter provides 10kV high frequency AC to ionize some part of the medium.
 An ion path is created from one electrode to another during the ionization phase.
-This path completes a high voltage capacitor bank, which provides a extreme current.
+This path closes a high voltage capacitor bank circuit, which then pumps a high current to the medium to generate much more ion.
+One bonus is that AC is much easier to ionize medium than DC, it reduces the power requirement of the starter.

-In this way, we needs a power source to provide extreme voltage but low current, and a power source to provide extreme current but relatively low voltage.
+In this way, we needs a power source to provide extreme voltage but low current, and a power source to provide high current but relatively low voltage.
 The power requirement are reduced much.

+### Parallel or Series

+Now we have 2 power sources, one extreme voltage AC from starter and one high current DC from capacitor bank.
+But how to connect them together?
+We have 2 choices, parallel and series.

+The first way is put starter and capacitor bank in parallel.
+However, to prevent the capacitor bank be damaged by the extreme voltage, and to prevent the starter to be damaged by the high current, they need some kinds of isolation.

+One straight forward thought is put a RC filter or LC filter between capacitor bank and the nozzle, and a unpolarized capacitor between starter and nozzle.
+DC can go through RC filter or LC filter, but AC is blocked.
+Meanwhile AC can go through the unpolarized capacitor, but DC is blocked.

+However, RC filter doesn't work for our scenario, because it limites the DC current from capacitor bank.
+LC filter is OK, but to survive under high current, the inductor must be a hugh one.
+It'll become super expensive and super heavy.

+The left choice is connect them in series.
+There are 2 issues to do this.
+First, the high current needs to go through starter.
+Second, the extreme AC can't go through polarized capacitor.

+To solve the first issue, we need a isolation transformer.
+The primary coil is wrapped by thin wire, and secondary coil is wrapped by very thick wire.
+They have same turns.
+In this way, the voltage from primary side can be transformed to secondary coil with the same voltage.
+Meanwhile high current can go through its secondary coil without damaging the coil or starter.

+The nature of the second issue is because AC keeps changing its direction, but polarized capacitor can't handle voltage with a inverted direction.
+We can solve it by using unpolarized capacitor, but normally the unpolarized capacitor is much smaller than the polarized ones.
+Or we can connect 2 polarized capacitors back to back to construct a unpolarized capacitor.
+This connection reduce both the voltage and the capacity of capacitors to half.
+It means we need much more capacitors to achieve the capacity we want.
+A much simpler way to solve this issue is just recifier the AC from starter to pulsed DC.
+The current direction is not changing in this case, it can be connected to capacitor bank in series.

 ### Propellant